String Diagram Rewrite Theory II: Rewriting with Symmetric Monoidal Structure: Case Studies

 \subsection{Bialgebras}

 We now consider \emph{bialgebras}, i.e., a theory with the same generators as a Frobenius algebra

-but a different set of equations.
+but with a different set of equations.
 It is the theory underlying the (bi)-category of spans of sets with disjoint union as monoidal product~\cite{BruniG01}, and it has been used in the axiomatisation of flownomials, an algebraic presentation of flowcharts~\cite{stefanescu2000network}.
-The equations of non-commutative bialgebras are given in Figure~\ref{fig:nb-rules}, and their associated DPO rewriting rules are shown in Figure~\ref{fig:nb-rules-dpo}.
+The equations of non-commutative bialgebras are given in Figure~\ref{fig:nb-rules}, and their associated DPO rewriting rules, forming the rewriting system $\BA{}$, are shown in Figure~\ref{fig:nb-rules-dpo}.

 We now focus on proving termination for this system.
 Its proof is slightly more elaborate, as there are more rules, and the rules do not always preserve the number of hyperedges in a hypergraph.
 Notably, repeated applications of $\BA{9}$ can significantly increase the number of hyperedges.